Teach Your Bunny Rabbit These 25 Fun Tricks

 If you happen to own a rabbit, you probably know that they are much smarter than people think.
 They are capable of learning quite a few things and can learn to recognize both verbal and hand cues.

-There are multiple ways to train every trick.
 To get you started, we spoke with professional trick trainers for tips on the best ways to teach your rabbit 25 tricks.

 Rabbits can learn “sit” just like your dog can!
 It’s a fairly easy trick, so a good one to start with.